NimaPoshtiban/React-Pics/README.md

 # this app has two versions
--class components + functional components -> avaiable at master branch
+-class components + functional components -> available at master branch

--only functional components -> avaiable at hooks branch
+-only functional components -> available at hooks branch

 # Getting Started with Create React App